About Lynn Fuhler

 My scariest freshwater experience was sailing with a group of people I didn’t know well on a very dark night on a long flat sailboat, an E-Scow, and having the captain intentionally jump off the boat.
 After figuring out how to turn the boat around, retrieve him and return to shore, I’ve never sailed again with people I don’t know.

 How did you enter the field of helping festival and event organizers create exceptional events?

 I grew up in Highland, Ill., a very German area of Southern Illinois outside of St. Louis where every town has its own festival or homecoming and every church has its own picnic.
 I’ve always associated festivals and events with a fun time with food, drinks, entertainment and a chance to visit with old friends.
 Growing up, I didn’t realize these were fundraisers.

 As part of my first job in my chosen field, one of the responsibilities was to produce the largest free jazz festival in the Southeast U.S. It has evolved since then.

 What does your company do and what is it called?

 Growing up in a family business, I’m naturally wired to be a self-starter.
 My very first business provided public relations and marketing services to the travel and tourism industry.
-My husband and I merged our respective businesses under a new name.
-With the advent of the Internet and website development, we adopted a more suitable name and Flying Compass was born.
-The focus of each of my businesses has been marketing for the travel and tourism industry.
+Steve Frazier and I merged our respective businesses under a new name.
+With the advent of the Internet and website development, we later adopted a more suitable name and Flying Compass was born.
+The focus of each of my businesses has been creative marketing and design services for destinations – the travel and tourism industry.

 Part of what I have always done is coordinated events and activities for our clients.
-With our ticketing clients, I’ve observed some wonderfully orchestrated events and others that with a little fine-tuning could be even better.
+As an event planner, I’ve enjoyed observing other events – some wonderfully orchestrated and others that with a little fine-tuning could be even better.
 Writing my books was a natural extension and has allowed me to help many other festival and event organizers.

 What do you think separates exceptional festival and event planners from all the others?